MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 * Registers the file and position of each test, so that the test explorer in Visual Studio can link to the source code for the test.

 * Source maps in test files are used to find the position of tests.
 So if a test is written in Typescript and the compiled javascript file contains a source map the test explorer will link to the typescript file.

+* Can run selected tests

 # Prerequisites